Perspective | Celebrate Women’s History Month with six inspiring women in atmospheric sciences

 Nevertheless, we want to take this opportunity to celebrate leading women in atmospheric and climate sciences, who have forged the path to better our knowledge of the weather and world around us.
 Women only make up about one-third of the STEM workforce, with past studies suggesting atmospheric sciences may have the fewest women of all Earth sciences.
 But their contributions are major and serve as an inspiration for other burgeoning scientists.

-Previously, we honored the influence and significant contributions of Joanna Simpson, Eunice Foot, June Bacon-Bercey, Suzanne Van Cooten, Fadji Zaouna Maina, and Mika Tosca.
+Previously, we honored the influence and significant contributions of Joanne Simpson, Eunice Foot, June Bacon-Bercey, Suzanne Van Cooten, Fadji Zaouna Maina, and Mika Tosca.
 Here are six more women to add to this outstanding list.

 Bernice Ackerman (1924-1995)